-If foreseen in the ERC Work Programme, applicants can request via the submission system that specific persons are excluded from evaluating their proposal.
+If foreseen in the ERC Work Programme, applicants can request during the electronic proposal submission that specific persons are excluded from evaluating their proposal.
 Reasons for the exclusion have to be based on clear grounds such as direct scientific rivalry, professional hostility, or similar situation which would impair or put in doubt the objectivity of the potential evaluator.
 In such case, the maximum number of persons that could be excluded will also be indicated in the ERC Work Programme.